wp-plugins/jquery-t-countdown-widget/readme.txt

 The Daily Show with John Stewart

 == Screenshots ==

-screenshot-1.png shows the available options of the `jQuery T(-) CountDown Widget`. screenshot-2.png catches the `jQuery T(-) CountDown Widget` in some hot on-page action.
+1. Here, in screenshot-1.png onen can view the available options of the `jQuery T(-) CountDown Widget`.
+2. screenshot-2.png catches the `jQuery T(-) CountDown Widget` in some hot on-page action.

 == Changelog ==